mhd0528/DOS-perfectSquare/README.md

 # Results:

 1.Instructions for running thecode
-  a.
-For Ubuntu basedsystems
+  1. For Ubuntu basedsystems
     1. Go the project directory
     2. Type the command in the terminal: mix escript.build(Optional)
-    3. Type the command in the terminal: ./project1 10000004
+    3. Type the command in the terminal: ./project1 1000000 4
-    4. Here the first command line argument is the value of&#39;n&#39;
+    4. Here the first command line argument is the value of ‘n’
-    5. Here the second command line argument is the value of&#39;k&#39;
+    5. Here the second command line argument is the value of ‘k’
-    6. General command: ./project1 \&lt;n\&gt;\&lt;k\&gt;
+    6. General command: ./project1 <n> <k>

-  b.
-For Windows
+  2. For Windows
     1. Go the project directory
-    2. Type the command in the cmd: mix escript.build(Optional)
+    2. Type the command in the cmd: mix escript.build (Optional)
-    3. Type the command in the cmd: escript .\project1 10000004
+    3. Type the command in the cmd: escript .\project1 1000000 4
-    4. Here the first command line argument is the value of&#39;n&#39;
+    4. Here the first command line argument is the value of ‘n’
-    5. Here the second command line argument is the value of&#39;k&#39;
+    5. Here the second command line argument is the value of ‘k’
-    6. General command: escript .\project1 \&lt;n\&gt;\&lt;k\&gt;
+    6. General command: escript .\project1 <n> <k>
 2.Result of running theprogram
 Command given:   ./project1 1000000 4
 Nonumberwasprinted.Thismeansthatthereareno4consecutivenumberswhosesum of squares is a perfectsquare.

-When only &#39;End of Output&#39; is printed, it means no number wasprinted.
+When only ‘End of Output’ is printed, it means no number was printed.

 3.OutputFormat

- a)First all the start indices which follow the Lucas Square Pyramid Principle willbedisplayed line by b)Then &#39;End of Output&#39; is c)When only &#39;End of Output&#39; is printed, it means no number was d)The list of numbers is not printed in sorted
+ 1.First all the start indices which follow the Lucas Square Pyramid Principle willbedisplayed line by 2.Then &#39;End of Output&#39; is
+ 3.When only ‘End of Output’ is printed, it means no number was printed.
+ 4.The list of numbers is not printed in sorted